cleancoindev/btc-address-import/README.md

 # BTC Address Import and Export Tools

-# Use the shell script
+# Use the shell script on MacOS is nice

 ```
 $ ./node-btc-address.sh